chriswebb09/chriswebb09.github.io/_posts/2016-11-12-adventures-in-objc.md

 {% endhighlight %}

 and implementing code I wanted to run on collision.
-As weird as the adjustment can be, overall Objective-C-land is an interesting place to explore and is a place I will make an effort to travel to more from now on.
+As weird as the adjustment can be, overall Objective-C-land is an interesting place to explore.
+It is definitely a destination that I will make an effort to travel to more, from now on.

 Sources: